7 min read

 into void . . .

-Like the globe of Moon, orbiting Earth, each tone of melody in Indian classical music, blossoming within its own moment of unfolding, orbits in awe of the harmonic haunt of the tonic, continually voiced by a stringed drone instrument.
+In the mode of galaxies circling the Pole Star or the globe of Moon, orbiting Earth, each tone of melody in Indian classical music, blossoming within its own moment of unfolding, orbits in awe of the harmonic haunt of a tonic continually voiced by a stringed drone instrument.

-A loitering note of melody, fading into pure silence, within the timeless womb of all compositions, the true home of all tonic tones — the formless, nether nothingness of one's own formless form.
+Any loitering note of melody fades into pure silence —into the true home of all tonic tones — the formless, nether nothingness of one's own formless form.

-You may also notice how each non-tonic note of melody, during its musical moment, glides with a yearning, an appeal, a prayer for dissolution, into the mass the tonic reverberation.
+You may also notice how each non-tonic note of melody, during its own musical moment, glides along with a yearning, an appeal, a prayer for dissolution into the spiritual mass of the tonic reverberation.

 ▼▼⛛▼⛛▼▼